Clojure: Extensible Data Notation

 In addition to those elements, it supports extensibility through the use of tags, which consist of the character # followed by a symbol.
 When encountering a tag, the reader passes the value of the next element to the corresponding handler, which returns a data value.
 For example, this could be a tagged element: #myapp/Person {:first "Fred" :last "Mertz"}, whose interpretation will depend on the appropriate handler of the reader.

 This definition of extension elements in terms of the others avoids relying on either convention or context to convey elements not included in the base set.

 Alternative platforms

 The primary platform of Clojure is Java, but other target implementations exist.
-The most notable of these is ClojureScript, which compiles to ECMAScript 3, and ClojureCLR, a full port on the .NET platform, interoperable with its ecosystem.
+The most notable of these is ClojureScript, which compiles to ECMAScript 3 (or newer ES5 or ES5-strict, up to ES-2021, and ES-next possible) and ClojureCLR, a full port on the .NET platform, interoperable with its ecosystem.

 Other implementations of Clojure on different platforms include: